 Getting started with a design concept is a real godsend.
 Memorize the following:

-1. Design isn’t the same as marriage.
-Tried it once and didn’t enjoy it that much? — you can easily end this relationship.
+- Design isn’t the same as marriage.
+Have you tried it once and didn’t enjoy it that much?
+You can easily end this relationship.
 Without offending anyone.
 Without huge spending.
 If you start off with a design concept, it becomes a reality.

-2. ‘This is what I wanted’ happens right at the start (the biggest advantage of getting started with a design concept).
-With a classic wireframe-based approach this stage is postponed and might not even come.
+- ‘This is what I wanted’ happens right at the start (the biggest advantage of starting with a design concept).
+With a classic wireframe-based approach, this stage is postponed and might not even come.
 In the latter case, you just jump into non-stop fighting about the UX part.

-3. Real, tangible design – this is what you can share with project partners, investors and your wife.
-Mood board, wireframes or ‘just words’ — none of these is good when it comes to asking for feedback.
+- Real, tangible design – this is what you can share with project partners, investors, and your wife.
+Mood board, wireframes, or ‘just words’ — none of these is good when it comes to asking for feedback.

-Design concept isn’t the final stage of how your product will look and feel like.
-Design concept is more of a litmus test for determining if the chosen direction is right for all the parties — client, designer, and users.
+The design concept isn’t the final stage of how your product will look and feel.
+The design concept is more of a litmus test for determining if the chosen direction is right for all the parties — client, designer, and users.

 What are prototypes, mockups, and wireframes all about?
 Are they anyhow different?
 When to use any of them?
 What are their biggest pros?
 Our next article will give you all the answers!